 The Soil Association sets stringent standards for confirming a product to be ‘organic’.
 It involves third party checks, annual inspections and the keeping of detailed production records which prove Pai products carrying the Soil Association kitemark are 100% natural and at least 70% of (non-water) ingredients are organically grown and harvested.

 All Pai’s organic ingredients are non-GM, sustainably grown (without pesticides) and harvested, and extracted without the use of chemical solvents.
 Any non-organic ingredients they include have passed strict toxicity and biodegradability criteria and carry a non-GM certificate.
 They don’t use animal testing and a minimum of 98% of ingredients are of natural origin.

 Sarah launched Pai with six products – four moisturisers, an eye cream and a lip balm.
 All but the lip balm are still in production.
 In her range of 25 or so products now are cleansers, tonics and moisturisers, eye creams, sun creams and after sun products, hand creams and body lotions.
-She also offers skin care consultations.
+She also offers free skin consultations.

 Images above: Production; Cream & Oil Cleanser Bundle